rjaditya-2702/rjaditya-2702/README.md

 ## Teaching & Mentoring

-**Teaching Assistant** - CS5100: Foundations of AI (Spring '24 & Fall '24)
+**Teaching Assistant** - CS5100: Foundations of AI (Spring '24 & Fall '24)**
 Supported students with conceptual questions, assignments, and project guidance.
-Delivered guest lecture on Gradient Descent.
+_(Oooh, I delivered a full lecture on Gradient Descent.
+It was fun! and I absolutely would do it again!)_

 ---

 💡 *Open to collaborations in AI research, particularly in Generative AI Models, Mechanistic interpretability*